Kayaker wearing Wiley X Polarized Sunglasses

 The Solution

 Consistently wearing sunglasses or protective eyewear with lenses that block UV light is the key to protecting your eyes from UV radiation.
-Plus, your overall health will benefit from protecting your eyes from excessive amounts of sun exposure.
+Your overall health will benefit from protecting your eyes from excessive sun exposure.
 So it’s an excellent idea to get into the habit of wearing sunglasses during outdoor activities.

-Unfortunately, half of individuals surveyed wear sunglasses that truly protect their eyes.
-In fact, several people didn’t realize their dime store sunglasses didn’t block UV light.
-Many people felt children should wear sunglasses too, but one glance at a park or ball field on a sunny day and the lack of follow through in this area is evident.
+Unfortunately, half the individuals surveyed don't wear sunglasses that genuinely protect their eyes.
+Several people didn’t realize their dime-store sunglasses didn’t block UV light.
+Many people felt children should wear sunglasses, too, but one glance at a park or ball field on a sunny day reveals the lack of follow-through in this area.

 "Even though 75 percent of Americans report having concerns about UV eye exposure, less than one-third (31 percent) wear sunglasses every time they go outside, according to the 2016 VisionWatch survey of more than 10,000 adults 18 and older." – 2016 UV Protection Report from thevisioncouncil.org